Here’s How You Can Avoid Bad Skin From Wearing A Facial Mask Daily

 It’s important to properly cleanse your face before heading out and donning your facial mask.
 By ensuring skin is thoroughly washed, you prevent the formation of “maskne” or breakouts on your cheeks and jaw.
 Here’s why: When skin is covered, heat and humidity get trapped inside, making the area a natural breeding ground for bacteria.
 Now, the last thing you want is for all of that to meet oily or dirty skin!

 The best facial wash for extra protection usually targets pimples and helps manage oily or acne-prone skin.
 One example is POND'S Acne Clear Facial Wash.
 It fights 99.9% of pimple-causing bacteria, eliminating acne at the root.

 Tip #2: Don’t Forget About Skin Hydration

 Moisturizing creams work by trapping moisture in your skin and keeping it there, which means your skin won’t be working overtime to produce more oil to combat dryness.
 And we all know that the less oil you have on your face, the less likely you are to break out.

 That said, make sure you moisturize before you wear your mask as well as at night before you sleep.
 If you have dry skin, a good daily moisturizer, like POND'S Age Miracle Day Cream, can also prevent chafing from the facial mask and prevent irritation.
-In case you experience dryness or redness around your ear area due to the mask’s string, you can also soothe it with a healing formula like Vaseline Petroleum Jelly.
+In case you experience dryness or redness around your ear area due to the mask’s string, apply Vaseline Petroleum Jelly to the troubled area as a skin repair solution.

 Tip #3: Go Easy on the Makeup—or Skip It Altogether!